Kubernetes 101: Part 2

 Here we can see StrategyType: RollingUpdate

-Now, we will change the image an kubectl edit deployment frontend
+Now, we will change the image of the pods using this command kubectl edit deployment frontend

 Let’s upgrade it to kodekloud/webapp-color:v2